Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/chemistry/mineral_kinetics_card.rst

 ---------------

 ACTIVATION_ENERGY <float>
- If specified, used in the prefactor calculations for temperature specific rates.
+ If specified, used in the prefactor calculations for temperature dependent rates.
  (Arrhenius)
  [J/mol]